 “Money spent on weapons modernization is on par with the George W. Bush administration.
 The military cuts that GOP contenders are complaining about were approved by Republicans and Democrats on Capitol Hill.
 The military budget is being squeezed by the insistence of lawmakers in both parties that money be spent on bases and equipment that the Pentagon says it doesn’t need.”

-The 2016 defense budget coordinated with the Pentagon is at a level close to, if not above (depending on how it’s calculated) that of 2007, when the country was fighting two large scale wars.
+The 2016 defense budget coordinated with the Pentagon was at a level close to, if not above (depending on how it’s calculated) that of 2007, when the country was fighting two large scale wars.
 After all, our defense budgets are consistently not only the largest in the world by a very large measure, but beyond the size of the next half or full dozen countries combined (bigger than the next 13 in 2011 and outstretching the following 7 in 2014).
 Are the global threats really that extensive and necessarily so costly?
 Enough to justify the $70-100 billion spent annually to maintain over 700 bases in over 100 foreign nations?
 All other major nations have a combined total of 30 bases outside their borders.

 There must be ways to make the operations of our Armed Forces more efficient and lean, while being sure that they remain the most effective and powerful fighting unit on Earth.
 I served in the U.S. Army Reserve for 5 years and can attest to the potential there for mismanagement, redundancy and gridlock just as within the various corporations, universities and charitable organizations that have employed me during my civilian career.
 That would seem to be an obvious insight, to say that human nature is universal no matter what the environment may be like.
 Yet, many Americans keep close to their hearts a deep intoxication and enamorment toward both adventurous soldiering and unfettered capitalism at such a profound level that it prevents them from seeing clearly the limitations and handicaps inherent in those fields (as is common in different ways to all endeavors and professions).
 The positives are easy for them to acknowledge, but their intense devotion to these objects won’t allow a thorough reflection.
 An alternative path is to apply the idea that we can be warriors when truly needed, competitive (but not cutthroat) in business and courageous enough to study methods from many other societies with a willingness to learn from them.
 By being more open to criticism and re-evaluation, we might find improved ways to better defend the nation and make a living.
 On one hand, the United States is well liked and admired for many reasons in many parts of the world – innovative, adventurous, diverse, humanitarian, productive.
 Otherwise, in spite of the negative characteristics that much of the world notices in our people – stubborn, cocky, violent, condescending, wasteful – let us not be so prideful and hardheaded that we are not able to use wisdom in correcting excesses and redirecting our social and financial resources wherever actually needed.